-Building a brand that resonates with your target audience is never an easy thing (especially in the food and drink industry) and understanding what you need to do to get the most from your branding is incredibly tricky.
-But what if your brand doesn’t resonate?
+Building a brand that resonates with your target audience isn’t easy.
+So what do you do if your brand doesn’t resonate?
 What if consumers snub you and your products?

 Written by Henry Barnett

 Can a logo redesign fix a damaged brand?